John Hendrickson, author of Life on Delay: Making Peace with a Stutter

 Photo by Matthew Bernucca

-I’ve spoken about politics, journalism, disability, and other topics on CNN, MSNBC, NPR, PBS, BBC, at SXSW, at the National Book Festival, and at colleges across the country.
-In 2022, my experience with stuttering was the subject of an Emmy-award winning New York Times documentary.
+I’ve spoken about journalism, disability, and other topics on CNN, MSNBC, NPR, PBS, BBC, at SXSW, at the National Book Festival, and at colleges across the country.
+In 2022, my experience with stuttering was the subject of an Emmy-award winning New York Times opinion video.